 In short, the new regulations in the draft decree have made visible progress in the e-commerce field.
 By keeping in view this advancement, it is expected that almost 55% of the population will be involved in online shopping till 2025.
 Stay vigilant for monitoring all the issues and insights regarding developments and regulations of e-commerce activities.

-Cekindo can help you in setting up your E-commerce in Vietnam.
+Cekindo can help you in setting up your E-commerce business in Vietnam.
 Get 100% ownership in foreign E-commerce by contacting us.
 Our services include the provision of an authentic, valid business license making sure that you are eligible to operate a business in Vietnam.

 When you register yourself with us, we will assist you in everything from starting a business to the requirements for keeping your business in compliance with the Vietnam Government.
 Your success as a foreign business owner in Vietnam is our achievement.